 Peter Orszag’s Media Contributions

-Peter Orszag, CEO of Lazard, is a recognized voice in issues that affect global business leaders and policymakers at the intersection of business, economic, and policy considerations, frequently contributing to leading media outlets such as The New York Times, The Washington Post, Foreign Affairs Magazine, and CNBC.
+Peter Orszag, CEO and Chairman of Lazard, is a recognized voice in issues that affect global business leaders and policymakers at the intersection of business, economic, and policy considerations, frequently contributing to leading media outlets such as The New York Times, The Atlantic, The Washington Post, Foreign Affairs Magazine, and CNBC.

 Through interviews, op-eds, and expert commentary, he offers insights on the trends driving global merger and acquisition activity, geopolitical considerations impacting business decisions, as well as fiscal policy and market trends, drawing on his leadership at Lazard and experience across business, finance, public policy, and academia.